-The DEFRA-funded ‘Farming in Protected Landscapes’ programme is open for applications in England from July 2021.
+The DEFRA-funded ‘Farming in Protected Landscapes’ programme is open for applications in England.
 Here we explain what the programme can support and how it works.

 The Wye Valley AONB is one of England’s 44 Protected Landscapes – our National Parks and Areas of Outstanding Natural Beauty.
 These are the nation’s most special and unique places, which are living, working landscapes that also support a huge range of habitats and species, and they are enjoyed by millions of people every year.
 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these outstanding places and support local communities.

 The Farming in Protected Landscapes programme, which runs until March 2024 offers support for farmers and land managers to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
 This is a DEFRA programme of funding for one-off projects covering these areas of work, announced in DEFRA’s Agricultural Transition Plan, but it is not an agri-environment scheme.

 The Farming in Protected Landscapes programme is open to all farmers and land managers (including from the private, public and charity sector) in the English part of the Wye Valley AONB – or where the majority of the benefit is within the AONB in Herefordshire & Gloucestershire.